Steal This Idea! — FCM sustainability conference session showcases local government innovators from across Canada

 Conference Theme: Embracing Change for Sustainability

-In 2011, the Federation of Canadian Municipalities (FCM) held its Sustainabile Communities Conference outside the Ottawa region for the first time.
+In 2011, the Federation of Canadian Municipalities (FCM) held its Sustainabie Communities Conference outside the Ottawa region for the first time.
 Hosted by the City of Victoria in February, the conference included a session called “STEAL THIS IDEA!”.
 The session was presented by FCM’s Green Municipal Fund; and moderated by Emanuel Machado, Manager of Sustainability Services and Special Projects with the District of Sechelt, BC.

 “Eight innovators from across Canada, shared their breakthrough examples of municipal sustainability in a range of sectors,” reports Emanuel Machado.